 Our juices are best before six days, but optimally consumed within three days.
 We suggest the three-day number because the most nutrients, enzymes, and antioxidants will still be alive in the bottle within this time frame.
 But if you’re moving toward the six-day mark, not to worry: your juice will still be delicious and healthy.

 If you aren’t drinking your juice right after purchasing it, make sure you store it in the fridge.
 Once you’ve cracked the bottle, we suggest drinking it within 24 hours.

 How long is the juice fresh for?

 It’s important to us that we only juice certified organic produce.
 This means that it is grown without pesticides, herbicides, or chemical sprays.
-This means there is no harmful residue on the produce, and – most importantly – our juices are as sustainable and low-impact on our environment as possible.
+There is no harmful residue on the produce, and – most importantly – our juices are as sustainable and low-impact on our environment as possible.

 The cold-pressing method uses absolutely no preservatives, so it’s very important that your juices stay cold in the fridge until you’re ready to drink them.
-The maximum shelf-life of our juices is 7 days.
+The maximum shelf-life of our juices varies depending on the juice.
 Cold-pressing also ensures that the maximum amount of phytonutrients, enzymes, and vitamins are alive in the bottle, which are all going to be easily absorbed by that awesome body of yours!

 What does "raw" mean?
 What about "unpasteurized"?

 These terms mean that absolutely no heat was used during or after the juicing process.